Describe a time when your friend damaged something you owned.: IELTS Speaking Cue Card

 Follow up questions

-What do you think is important in a friendship?
+What do you think is the best way to handle situations like this in friendships?

 Cue 1:What was it & when did it happen?